Have you ever had a bad experience with a business? A poor meal or customer service that really made you angry and never want to return?

 The better suppliers have management and leaders in place of superior quality.
 Good management earns and keeps the respect of everyone and provides good instruction.
 This way, management earns the necessary respect of the employee chain.

-Some Chinese suppliers leave the family of the founders to run the business.
+Some Chinese vendors leave the family of the founders to run the business.
 These managers never earn respect from the labor pool and other employees.
 The management does not understand the business or the manufacturing process.
 This makes for a toxic work environment.

 Employees may act in a passive-aggressive manner.